 I know, I know, black bean brownies are so 2011.
 To be honest, it took me 6 years to overcome my skepticism of the health trend.
 The first recipe I followed required cocoa powder and chocolate chips.
 Cocoa powder with some added chocolate chips seemed to be the common recipe across many food blogs, but to my dismay, came out a tad rubbery for my liking.
 I decided to come up with a better recipe that didn’t require the help from chocolate chips, which for the most part contain refined sugar.

-My recipe for black bean brownies are made with unsweetened chocolate, that uses pure maple syrup as its sweetener.
+My recipe for black bean brownies are made with unsweetened chocolate, and uses pure maple syrup as its sweetener.
 This resulted in a soft, rich, fudgy brownie that happens to be good for you as well.
-This is a great recipe to have on hand to tame your chocolate brownie cravings, an addiction which I am very familiar with.
+This is a great recipe to have on hand to tame your chocolate brownie cravings, an addiction I am very familiar with.

 - 4 oz unsweetened dark chocolate, finely chopped

 - 1/4 cup unrefined coconut oil

 - 2 cups canned black beans, rinsed and drained.
 (19 oz can)